mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 whom the Aursisians gleefully oppress.
 The flagship of the 150th is a hardy prototype of the new Voroshilef - class battleship which the shipyards at Dimanaam hope to make a staple of the Sector Fleet.
-The less- well-appointed 150th Colonial Fleet is tasked with patrolling Ch'naar's spinward flank.
+The less-well-appointed 150th Colonial Fleet is tasked with patrolling Ch'naar's spinward flank.

 Tensions run high in Ch'naar, with nine systems